Tookmund/hackerforce/docs/heroku_backup.md

 So, in chmod 700 ..., this means giving the owner execute, write, and read acess and no permissions to nayone else.
 ```

-After that make sure to mark it executable (`chmod u+x hackerforce_backup.sh` ("u" for user and "+x" for giving executable access)) and run it, to make sure it actually.
+After that make sure to mark it executable (`chmod u+x hackerforce_backup.sh` (`u` for user and `+x` for giving executable access)) and run it, to make sure it actually.
 So, in conversion to octal format, `u+x` just changes the leftmost digit, and does not change the middle digit and the rightmost digits (keeps them the same)).
 works.
 If it functions correctly, you should have two new folders: `heroku`
 and `hackerforce-backups`, and `hackerforce-backups` should contain a JSON file
 with your backups.